ThePoptartCrpr/DawnOfMan/README.md

 # Dawn of Man
-Dawn of Man is a progression-oriented modpack for Minecraft 1.12.2.
-Please note that this is heavily a work in progress!
+Dawn of Man is a work in progress progression-oriented modpack for Minecraft 1.12.2.